 Glanders is a contagious, acute or chronic, usually fatal disease of Equidae caused by Burkholderia mallei and characterized by serial development of ulcerating nodules that are most commonly found in the upper respiratory tract, lungs, and skin.
 Felidae and other species are susceptible, and infections are usually fatal.
-The organism is infectious for humans and is considered a potential bioterrorism agent.
+The organism is infectious for people, with a 95% fatality rate in untreated septicemia cases, and is considered a potential bioterrorism agent.
 Glanders is one of the oldest diseases known and once was prevalent worldwide.
 It has now been eradicated or effectively controlled in many countries, including the USA.
-In recent years, the disease has been reported in Iraq, Turkey, Pakistan, India, Mongolia, China, Brazil, Africa, and the United Arab Emirates.
-OIE lists glanders as a notifiable disease.
+In recent years, the disease has been reported in the Middle East, Pakistan, India, Mongolia, China, Brazil, and Africa.

-After an incubation period of ~2 wk, affected animals usually have septicemia and high fever (up to 106°F [41°C]) and, subsequently, a thick, mucopurulent nasal discharge and respiratory signs.
+After an incubation period of 3 days to 2 wk, acutely affected animals usually have septicemia, high fever (as high as 106°F [41°C]), weight loss, and, subsequently, a thick, mucopurulent nasal discharge and respiratory signs.
 Death occurs within a few days.
 The chronic disease is common in horses and is seen as a debilitating condition with nodular or ulcerative lesions of the skin and internal nares.
 Infected animals may live for years and continue to disseminate the organism.
 In some, the infection may be latent and persist for long periods.

 In the cutaneous form (“farcy”), nodules appear along the course of the lymph vessels, particularly of the extremities.
 These nodules degenerate and form ulcers that discharge a highly infectious, sticky pus.
 The liver and spleen also may show typical nodular lesions.
 Histologically, there may be vasculitis, thrombosis, and infiltration of degenerating inflammatory cells.

 The typical nodules, ulcers, scar formation, and debilitated condition may provide sufficient evidence for a clinical diagnosis.
 However, because these signs usually do not develop until the disease is well advanced, specific diagnostic tests should be used as early as possible.
 Culture of B mallei from lesions confirms the diagnosis.
 A test for delayed hypersensitivity is performed by intrapalpebral inoculation of mallein, a secreted glycoprotein of B mallei found in culture supernatant.
 Infected hypersensitive horses develop a purulent conjunctivitis within 24 hr and swelling of the eyelid.
 Complement fixation is also used to screen for infection.
-ELISA is more sensitive than complement fixation but has not been widely adopted.
+Competitive ELISA is more sensitive than complement fixation and may become positive as early as 3 days after infection.
 PCR based on 16S and 23S rRNA gene sequences may be used for specific identification.

 Prevention and Treatment

 There is no vaccine.
+Protective immunity involves T cell responses elicited by live attenuated bacteria.
 Prevention and control depend on early detection and elimination of affected animals, as well as complete quarantine and rigorous disinfection of the area involved.
 Treatment is given only in endemic areas but does not reliably produce a bacteriologic cure.
-Doxycycline, ceftrazidime, gentamicin, streptomycin, and combinations of sulfazine or sulfamonomethoxine with trimethoprim were found to be effective in the prevention and treatment of experimental glanders.
+Doxycycline, ceftrazidime, gentamicin, streptomycin, and combinations of sulfazine or sulfamonomethoxine with trimethoprim were effective in the prevention and treatment of experimental glanders.